 Everyone from athletes, parents, support personnel, administrators and spectators play a role in protecting the integrity of our sport.

-AusCycling has adopted the National Integrity Framework.
-This means that from 1 July 2022, concerns or complaints about alleged breaches of our National Integrity Framework or anything that constitutes Prohibited Conduct can be reported directly to Sport Integrity Australia through the following methods:
+To make a report or complaint about alleged breaches of the National Integrity Framework or anything that constitutes Prohibited Conduct, report directly to Sport Integrity Australia or AusCycling through the following methods:

 Complaints help us take action against people who aren’t upholding the integrity standards of our sport.
 By speaking up – you are protecting all other people around you.